A person incurs an FA debt if they are paid an amount of FA:

 An overpayment due to eligibility that does not require verification of income details to accurately raise the overpayment is raised immediately and is not left until the reconciliation process.

-Where available information suggests that changes in a recipient's circumstance is likely to result in an overpayment, the overpayment should be raised immediately.
+Where available information suggests that changes in an individual's circumstance is likely to result in an overpayment, the overpayment should be raised immediately.

 If an overpayment of FA has been identified, and it is a debt due to the Commonwealth, the amount of the debt is normally recovered.
 For discussion on the various methods of debt recovery, refer to 7.2 Methods of Debt Recovery.